-4.8 Conditions precedent not longer than 8 months
+4.8 Conditions Precedent Not Longer Than 8 Months

-- (a) Western Power and an applicant may not enter into an access contract that contains a condition precedent for which a period of longer than 8 months from the date the access contract was entered into is allowed for its fulfilment. - (b) If, after 8 months, a condition precedent in an access contract has not been fulfilled, then: - (i) if there is no competing application, Western Power and the relevant user may agree within 20 business days to extend the period in the access contract allowed for the satisfaction of conditions precedent by up to a further 6 months; or

-(ii) if there is a competing application, then, subject to clause 6, Western Power and the existing user must negotiate in good faith within 20 business days to accommodate both the user's and the competing applicant's requirements.
+- (a) Western Power and an applicant must not enter into an access contract that contains a condition precedent for which a period of longer than 8 months from the date the access contract was entered into is allowed for its fulfilment, unless a longer period is reasonably necessary, including due to the nature of works to be conducted. - (b) If, after 8 months or such other period of time agreed under clause 4.8(a), a condition precedent in an access contract has not been fulfilled, then: - (i) if there is no competing application, Western Power and the relevant user may agree within 20 business days to extend the period in the access contract allowed for the satisfaction of the condition precedent by up to a further 6 months; or - (ii) if there is a competing application, then, subject to clause 6, Western Power and the existing user must negotiate in good faith within 20 business days to accommodate both the user's and the competing applicant's requirements.